mikeshultz/dowhen/README.md

 #### When

 "When" modules act as triggers.
-They will signal when they should fire.
-For instance, it may fire according to the current time, or weather.
+They will signal when a condition is met.
+For instance, it will indicate the current time, or certain weather conditions have occurred.

 ##### datetime